MFYalcin/CodingAI-ML-Experiments/README.md

 # 2023Experiments
-Electronics and Coding
+AI and Python
-Python Projects 1
+Python Project 1

 - In the first project, the game called Hangman is referenced and a word list is iterated to the code as imported.
 - Some the projects' links can be found through project.txt file.